OrnitOnGithub/school/Biology-DF/DNA/notes.md

 Two helicase enzymes work on the two antiparallel strands and work in opposite directions.
 These entymes open the strands from the origin of replication,

-As the DNa is being untwisted by the helicases, the topoisomerase corrects any "overwinding" ahead of the replication forks by breaking, swiveling and rejoining DNA strands.
+As the DNA is being untwisted by the helicases, the topoisomerase corrects any "overwinding" ahead of the replication forks by breaking, swiveling and rejoining DNA strands.

 Primase synthesises an RNA primer at 5' end of the leading strand and of each Okazaki frahment of the lagging strand.